-Stephen Sagarin (Lead; Child Development, School Governance, History) is co-founder and faculty chair at the Berkshire Waldorf High School, where he teaches history and art.
+Stephen Sagarin (Lead; Child Development, School Governance, Humanities) is co-founder and faculty chair at the Berkshire Waldorf High School, where he teaches history and art.
 He is also a core faculty member of Sunbridge’s Elementary Teacher Education program, where he has been teaching since 2000.
 Steve is a former teacher and administrator at the Great Barrington Rudolf Steiner School and the Waldorf School of Garden City, the high school from which he graduated.
 He also taught history of education at Teachers College, Columbia University, and human development at the City University of New York; is the former editor of the Research Bulletin of the Research Institute for Waldorf Education; and writes, lectures, mentors teachers, and consults with Waldorf schools on teaching and administration.
 The author of The History of Waldorf Education in the United States: Past, Present and Future, Steve has a PhD in history from the Graduate School of Arts and Sciences, Columbia University, and a bachelor’s degree in art history, with a certificate of proficiency in fine art, from Princeton University.

 Gary Banks (Science) currently teaches high school math and science at the Rudolf Steiner School of Ann Arbor, where he is also the high school faculty chair.
 Gary is also a presenter in the Teaching Sensible Science course and has taught in a number of teacher training programs and foundation studies courses.
 From 1993-2001, he took a class from first to eighth grade at the Denver Waldorf School, then worked as a high school science teacher at High Mowing School and a class teacher at Pine Hill Waldorf School before moving to Michigan.
 Gary earned his bachelor’s and master’s degrees in aerospace engineering and worked as a research engineer on the NASA Space Station project before entering teaching.
 He completed his MEd at Antioch New England Graduate School.